2020–21 Ohio Bobcats women's basketball team

 The 2020–21 Ohio Bobcats women's basketball team represented Ohio University during the 2020–21 NCAA Division I women's basketball season.
-The Bobcats, led by eighth year head coach Bob Boldon, played its home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.
+The Bobcats, led by eighth-year head coach Bob Boldon, played their home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.

 This season was played during the ongoing COVID-19 pandemic.
-As a result schedules were shortened and consolidated and most games were played without general fan attendance.
+As a result, schedules were shortened and consolidated, and most games were played without general fan attendance.

 Ohio opened the non-conference slate of games with a win over Liberty and upset of national power Notre Dame.
 They were named NCAA Team of the Week for their first week effort.

 They finished the season 15-10, 11-6 in MAC play.
 They finished 3rd overall in the MAC.
-They advanced to the semi-finals of the MAC women's tournament where they lost to Central Michigan.
-They received at-large bid to the WNIT where they lost to Clemson, defeated Fordham, and lost to Massachusetts.
-Ohio was led by their point guard Cece Hooks who was named MAC player of the year.
+They advanced to the semi-finals of the MAC women's tournament, where they lost to Central Michigan.
+They received an at-large bid to the WNIT, where they lost to Clemson, defeated Fordham, and lost to Massachusetts.
+Ohio was led by their point guard Cece Hooks, who was named MAC player of the year.